werbasinnotec/ngx-i18n/README.md

-# Innotec i18n solution for Angular.io
+# @innotec/ngx-i18n - An I18n solution for Angular

+This module is an alternative i18n solution for the angular framework.
+The great advantage of this module is the connectivity to [PO Editor](https://poeditor.com/).

 ### Installation